-Preheat 350 and procure a 10 inch springform pan with a cookie crust.
-My crust is a whole other failed almond/apricot cookie fiasco, but failures makes great cookie crumbs!
+Preheat 350 and procure a 10 inch springform pan with a cookie crust at the bottom.
+My cookie crust is a whole other story, "the failed almond/apricot cookie fiasco," but failures makes great cookie crumbs!

 - 4 eight oz packages of cream cheese (I used neufachel--1/3 fat)

-- 1 tablespoons flour (I used my healthier g-f mix)
+- 1 tablespoons g-f flour (I used my healthier g-f mix)

-- 8 oz. white chocolate (melted carefully in microwave--stirring often) I mixed the other ingredients slowly into the chocolate to help keep it from seizing.
+- 8 oz. white chocolate (melted carefully in microwave--stirring often) I mixed some of the other ingredients slowly into the chocolate to help keep it from seizing up before I incorporated it back into the rest of the mixture.

 - 1 teaspoon vanilla

-I mixed it all up, poured it into a ten inch springform with a cookie crust pressed into the bottom and then baked it in the oven, above a water bath (cakepan with 2 inches hot water) for about 45 minutes.
-Smaller pan, longer time.
+I mixed it all up, poured it into a ten-inch springform with a cookie crust at the bottom and then baked it in the oven, above a water bath (a cake pan with 3 inches hot water) for about 45-50 minutes.
+Smaller pan, longer time--just until most of the cake doesn't jiggle, when it's joggled.

 Perfect cheesecake tips: